Serums, Reviews, Skincare

 Belif products are inspired by 19th-century apothecary techniques and are made with the purest ingredients.
 These products were created to follow Korea’s intricate skincare regimens.
 There’s a product for each skincare routine step – cleansing water, toner, and moisturizer.

-What is the Belif The True Tincture Essence Chamomile?
+What Is the Belif The True Tincture Essence Chamomile?

 If you are curious about the Belif The True Tincture Essence Chamomile, it is an essence made of chamomile extract.
 However, rather than using water as the solvent, Belif goes the traditional way by dissing the chamomile in alcohol.
 This allows skin-benefiting substances otherwise insoluble in water to dissolve in alcohol, maximizing the potency of chamomile extract.